Davidson Berry

 Davidson Berry (27 May 1875 – 26 November 1952) was a Scottish footballer who played for Queen's Park and the Scotland national team.

 Berry, an inside left / outside left, joined Queen's Park as a teenager in 1891.
 Aged just 18, he won his first cap for Scotland in March 1894 and scored in a 5–2 win over Wales.
-He won two more caps in 1899.
+He won two more caps in 1899, scoring against Ireland.

-His elder brother, William, also played for Queen's Park and was also a Scotland internationalist.
+His elder brother William also played for Queen's Park and was also a Scotland internationalist.